The Importance of Dust Distribution in Ionizing-photon Escape: NIRCam and MIRI Imaging of a Lyman Continuum-emitting Galaxy at z ~ 3.8: Observations and Data Sets

 In this work, we also utilize ancillary HST imaging to analyze the spatial distributions of LyC and non-ionizing UV radiation in Ion1 at high angular resolutions.
 Specifically, we include ACS imaging in the F435W, F606W, F775W, and F814W bands from GOODS-S, obtained as part of the latest Hubble Legacy Fields data release \citep{Illingworth2016,Whitaker2019}.
 Additionally, we incorporate the medium-deep WFC3/UVIS F410M image ($\lambda_{\rm{rest}}=$820 $-$ 890 \AA, LyC imaging) of Ion1, obtained through the HST Cycle 23 program (GO 14088, PI: Eros Vanzella), with a total on-source exposure of $\sim$ 36 kiloseconds (13 orbits).
 As detailed in \citet{Ji2020}, the observational strategies and data reduction procedures for the HST/F410M observations were carefully adjusted to mitigate the significant degradation in the charge transfer efficiency of the WFC3/UVIS CCDs caused by radiation exposure in the space environment.

 Finally, we also utilize imaging and spectroscopy of Ion1 obtained with the VLT.
-These include (1) the ultradeep VIMOS U-band image, which covers rest-frame 700 $-$ 830\AA\ of Ion1 with a 1$\sigma$ limit of 29.8 AB mag, acquired by \citet{Nonino2009}, and (2) the deep, $R\sim600$ VIMOS spectrum, with a total on-source exposure time of 20 hours, obtained as part of the VANDELS survey \citep{McLure2018}.
+These include (1) the ultradeep VIMOS U-band image, which covers rest-frame 700 $-$ 830\AA\ of Ion1 with a 1$\sigma$ limit of 29.8 AB mag, acquired by \citet{Nonino2009}, and (2) the deep, $R\sim600$ VIMOS spectrum with a total on-source exposure time of 20 hours, obtained as part of the VANDELS survey \citep{McLure2018}.
+Regarding the VANDELS spectrum of Ion1, we note that it was taken under seeing-limited conditions, with a seeing of approximately 1", which is comparable to the full extent of the galaxy (Figure \ref{fig:nircam}).
+This prevents us from placing meaningful constraints on the spatial information of the observed spectral features in Ion1.